MileHacker Logo

 Iconic Landmarks

 San Jose's iconic landmarks blend history, innovation, and entertainment.
-The Winchester Mystery House, an extensive, eccentrically designed mansion, captivates with its bizarre architectural elements and rumored hauntings.
+The Winchester Mystery House, a sprawling, eccentrically designed mansion, captivates with its bizarre architectural elements and rumored hauntings.

 The Tech Interactive offers a hands-on science and technology museum experience, reflecting Silicon Valley's innovative spirit.
 SAP Center at San Jose functions as a key venue for sports and concerts, a significant part of downtown's entertainment landscape.